Don’t understand some of the trader lingo being thrown around in our trading community?

 Spike – Quick panic to the upside.

-Squeeze From Hell – A huge spike in the stock usually out of nowhere characterized by a very large green candle.
+Squeeze From Hell – A huge spike in the stock usually out of nowhere characterized by a very large green candle blowing through multiple resistance levels like they don’t even exist.
 The opposite of an infinite dump.

 Short Sale Restriction (SSR) – a restriction on short sales that is triggered when a security hits -10% intraday.
 Short sales are now only allowed to open a position on an uptick in the price of the security.
 Carries over to the next trading as well on the security.